Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Scripts_for_Sitecore_Security_database/index.md

 ---
 title: Scripts for Sitecore Security database
+description: 'The set of scripts for moving Sitecore Security membership provider from the Core database to individual or existing one.
+For security reasons we strongly recommend using Sitecore Identity 7.0.
+Please use Scripts for Sitecore Security database 0.5 with Sitecore Identity 7.0 and any version of Sitecore XP.'
 origin: https://dev.sitecore.net/Downloads/Scripts_for_Sitecore_Security_database
-isDownloadPage: false
-isTopicPage: false
-isLandingPage: true
-isDownloadsLandingPage: false
-isPackageLandingPage: true
 ---

-# Scripts for Sitecore Security database

-The set of scripts for moving Sitecore Security membership provider from the Core database to individual or existing one.

-For security reasons we strongly recommend using [Sitecore Identity 7.0](~/link?_id=B05E8155BB9B405CA2A244C2260D251E&_z=z).

-Please use **Scripts for Sitecore Security database 0.5** with [Sitecore Identity 7.0](~/link?_id=B05E8155BB9B405CA2A244C2260D251E&_z=z) and any version of [Sitecore XP](~/link?_id=95749A4162E64E3A9FC9E0AA530AB81B&_z=z).

 <Card variant='outlineRaised' px={0} mb={8}>
 <CardHeader>